Data Cleaning in Machine Learning

 Removing Unwanted Observations

-The important step is to observe the dataset and try to identify independent and dependant variables according to problem statement or business domain.
-It will be easy for us to delete the unwanted columns from tabular data set.
-Also we have to check whether the dataset contains any null value.
-For that a function from pandas library ‘isnull ()’ is used.
+The important step is to observe the dataset and try to identify independent and dependant variables according to the problem statement or business domain.
+It will be easy for us to delete the unwanted columns from the tabular data set.
+Also, we have to check whether the dataset contains any null value.
+For that, a function from the panda’s library ‘isnull ()’ is used.